mattdonnelly/Swifter/README.md

-# ⚠️ This repo will soon be deprecated: https://github.com/mattdonnelly/Swifter/issues/360  ⚠️
+# ⚠️ This project has been deprecated: https://github.com/mattdonnelly/Swifter/issues/360  ⚠️

 ***